lucas-fine/Bitshit/README.md

 A programming language that can only process bits.

 # Example
 Bishit follows very simple rules.
 A character followed by a bit will set a variable to the value of the bit.
 Variable names cannot be longer than a character, and there must not be any spaces.
-Anything after the declaration/assignment is classed as a comment.
+Anything after the declaration/assignment on a line is classed as a comment.

 ```
 + A line starting with a plus is a comment